Alessandro Gomez

 Soot Studies in High-Pressure Counterflow Diffusion Flames (NSF sponsored)

-An experimental system was designed (see figure below) to investigate soot formation in counterflow diffusion flames at elevated pressures, up to 40 atm.
+An experimental system was designed to investigate soot formation in counterflow diffusion flames at elevated pressures, up to 40 atm.
 One of the main difficulties of studying soot formation under these conditions is that sooting tendency is exacerbated at high pressures, with experimental complications that make it challenging to perform fundamental studies.
-A counterflow configuration may be advantageous in this respect for the following reasons: the unparalleled level of control that it provides on the soot formation process, the suppression of buoyancy instabilities that typically plague co-flow flames at high pressures, and the opportunity of modeling the system in subsequent studies as one-dimensional, which is critical for systems with a very large chemical mechanism as required by soot modeling.
-The flame is operated as a reactor in which the soot loading is “dialed” by varying the composition of the feed streams and the strain rate.
-As an additional novelty, by experimenting with a high-diffusivity diluent such as Helium, the transition to turbulent conditions can be delayed and sufficiently thick flames can be stabilized, despite the high-pressure conditions, for probing the flame structure with adequate resolution.
+A counterflow configuration is advantageous in this respect for the following reasons: the unparalleled level of control that it provides on the soot formation process, the suppression of buoyancy instabilities that typically plague co-flow flames at high pressures, and the opportunity of modeling the system in subsequent studies as one-dimensional, which is critical for systems with a very large chemical mechanism, as required by soot modeling.
+The flame is operated as a reactor with constant temperature-convective time history in which the effect of pressure and diffusion are isolated.
+Furthermore, we developed probing techniques that allow us to resolve the structure of even high-pressure flames with good spatial resolution and with a detailed chemical characterization of species consisting of up to two aromatic rings.
+A detailed compilation of boundary conditions and of the species profiles is available here for use by modelers.

 Synthesis of Drug/Polymer Micro-(Nano-)particles for Controlled/Targeted Release (NSF sponsored)